erikfastermann/poker-toolkit/README.md

-# Poker equity calculator
+# Poker equity calculator, gui, and library

-Calculate the equity, win- and tie-percentage of a given hand in Texas Hold'em.
+Calculate the equity, win- and tie-percentage of a given hand in Texas Hold'em via the commandline.

-TODO: Add GUI usage.
+Also includes simple gui and library methods.

+# Usage

-## Usage
+## Equity calculator

 ### Enumerate